 If climbing to high altitudes on your upcoming trip make sure you consider precautions and acclimatisation.
 Acclimatisation is the most effective method of ensuring you cope at high altitude, but in situations where acclimatisation is not possible then a medicine called Acetazolamide, also known as Diamox can help.
-Travelpharm stocks Acetazolamide for the prevention of altitude sickness and it is available by the tablet with no consultation fees, so you only buy what you need.
+Travelpharm stocks medicines for the prevention of altitude sickness and they are available with no consultation fees, so you only buy what you need.

 Altitude sickness is common in climbers that ascend to 2,500 metres above sea level, or higher, too quickly.
 Commonly we see travellers going to the Andes, Climbing Mount Kilimanjaro, Mt Kenya, and some of the most adventurous head to Everest base camp.
 The higher you go the lower the atmospheric pressure, which makes breathing difficult because you are unable to take in as much oxygen as normal.
 Some of the mild symptoms of altitude sickness are headache, nausea, dizziness & exhaustion.
 In some cases these symptoms can turn into serious conditions and may require immediate medical attention, some of the symptoms to look out for are bubbling sounds on the chest, vision disturbance, palpitations, fatigue, swelling behind the eyes.
 If you suffer these symptoms the only treatment to prevent complications and possible death is to reduce your resting altitude.